 STEVE INSKEEP, HOST:

-INSKEEP: That's NPR's Tom Goldman.
+INSKEEP: Very revealing timeline there from NPR's Tamara Keith.
 Transcript provided by NPR, Copyright NPR.